Murder of Pearl Bryan: Convictions

-Bryan's body was found headless just behind what is now the YMCA in Fort Thomas, Kentucky, on February 1, 1896, by a 17-year-old farm hand named Johnny Hewling.
+Bryan's body was found headless just behind what is now the YMCA in Fort Thomas, Kentucky on February 1, 1896, by a 17-year-old farm hand named Johnny Hewling.
 According to the presiding coroner, Bryan was found with multiple wounds across her back and her hands.
 He also indicated that she was decapitated while still alive.
 She was five months pregnant at the time of her death.
 Her body was identified by the tag in her custom-made shoes from Greencastle, Indiana.
 Pearl Bryan's headless body is buried in the family plot at Forest Hill Cemetery in Greencastle.

 Scott Jackson, a dental student at the Ohio College of Dental Surgery, was soon arrested for the murder, and later implicated fellow student and roommate Alonzo M. Walling.
-During the trial it was revealed that Jackson had a secret romance with Bryan for several months prior to her murder.
-Allegedly, on January 31, 1896, Jackson and Walling slipped cocaine into Bryan's drink while they were at a saloon in nearby Cincinnati, Ohio, and proceeded to murder her later that night.
-An analysis of Bryan’s stomach showed that there was indeed cocaine present in the organ at the time of her death.
-In response to the location of Bryan’s head, Jackson and Walling gave several answers, such as at the bottom of the Ohio River and in a sandbar in Dayton, Kentucky.
+During the trial, it was revealed that Jackson had carried on a secret romance with Bryan for several months prior to her murder.
+Allegedly, on January 31, 1896, Jackson and Walling slipped cocaine into Bryan's drink while they were at a saloon in nearby Cincinnati, Ohio and proceeded to murder her later that night.
+An analysis of Bryan's stomach showed that there was indeed cocaine present at the time of her death.
+In response to the location of Bryan's head, Jackson and Walling gave several answers, such as at the bottom of the Ohio River and in a sandbar in Dayton, Kentucky.
 The nearby Covington waterworks and parts of the Miami and Erie Canal were also drained in search of her head.
 However, investigations in these places turned up nothing.
 When interviewed in 1937, former detective Cal Crim of the Cincinnati Police Department theorized that Jackson and Walling burned her head in a furnace of the dental college that they attended.
 To this day, her head has never been located.
 Jackson's trial began April 21 and ended on May 14, 1896.
 Walling's trial began on May 26 and ended June 18 of the same year.
-Both were convicted of first degree murder and hanged in the morning of March 20, 1897, behind the Newport Campbell County Courthouse on York Street, just south of the Taylor-Southgate bridge.
-According to reports, both Jackson and Walling survived the initial drop that was supposed to break their necks, and instead were strangled to death some minutes after.
+Both were convicted of first degree murder and hanged on the morning of March 20, 1897 behind the Newport Campbell County Courthouse on York Street, just south of the Taylor-Southgate bridge.
+According to reports, both Jackson and Walling survived the initial drop that was supposed to break their necks and instead were strangled to death some minutes after.
 They were the last people hanged in Newport.
 The gallows located behind the courthouse were torn down following the execution.